 The Emperor is firmly in control.
 Darth Vader’s super comfy in his shiny black suit.
 The galactic bureaucracy is churning out rules in triplicate, squashing freedom and slowly instilling sleek, merciless order in every galactic quadrant.
 The Jedi are dead.
 Well, most of ‘em.
 And if a couple are unaccounted for—well, how much trouble could they be?

 Still, the galaxy’s a big place.
 A few neglected systems need to be brought to heel.
 They need to be shown who’s boss these days.
 Some wayward souls are whining about freedom and justice, silly things.
-And it would seem that Cassian Andor, a guy running away from a murder charge, has fallen in with them.
+And it would seem that Cassian Andor has fallen in with them.

 Catch as Cass Can

-If we could cast our eyes, say, five years into Cassian’s Star Wars future, we would know that he does become a rebel—and a major player in Star Wars: Rogue OneAndor tells us how he becomes one (over several seasons, we’re told), as well as how the rebellion really fanned itself into existence.
+If we could cast our eyes into Cassian’s Star Wars future, we would know that he’s a major player in Star Wars: Rogue OneAndor tells us how he becomes one, as well as how the rebellion really fanned itself into existence.

-“If you think about it, most of the beings in the galaxy are not aware of Jedi, and have never even seen a lightsaber,” Showrunner Tony Gilroy told Rolling Stone.
+“If you think about it, most of the beings in the galaxy are not aware of Jedi, and have never even seen a lightsaber,” Showrunner Tony Gilroy told Rolling Stone in advance of the show’s first season

 Adds series star Diego Luna, “We are stressing that change and revolution happen when regular people decide to do something.
 It’s just regular people trying to survive in the darkest time in this galaxy, and finding out they can’t take it anymore.
 It’s about a system that is choking society.”